dpeerlab/SEACells/README.md

 ```
 for example.
 ## computing metacell gene/peak expressions
 To get average gene expression corresponding to each metacell.
-The result will be a (m x d) matrix, where m is the number of metacells and d is the number of genes (or peaks).
+The result will be a (c x d) matrix, where c is the number of metacells and d is the number of genes (or peaks).
 ```
 average_expression = model.get_metacell_coordinates(ad.X)
 ```